 One of the newer options on the market, Regatta Craft Mixers is easily the most interesting club soda available.
 The US-based soda maker adds a sprinkling of Pacific sea salt for extra salinity.
 What results is a well-balanced soda with complex flavors that pairs perfectly with high-end spirits.
 It’s dry, clean, and crisp with just the right amount of salt and a steady bubble.

 Think of this option as a canned cocktail without the booze.
-The GMO- and sweetener-free cans are designed to make drink-making low effort—just add alcohol.
+The GMO- and sugar-free cans are designed for a low-effort drink-making process—just add alcohol.
 All cans are made in small batches, according to the brand.
-Inspired by the coastal life, Regatta’s craft mixers are made to be uber-refreshing and consumed on the go; the club soda comes in a lightweight, easily portable 8.4-ounce can.
+Inspired by the coastal life, Regatta’s mixers are made to be uber-refreshing and consumed on the go; the club soda comes in a lightweight, easily portable 7.5-ounce can.

-Fever-Tree Club Soda (view at Amazon) is our top pick because it contains little mineral flavor, so as not to alter the flavor of the drink, and super fizzy but extra soft bubbles that go easy on the tongue.
+Fever-Tree Club Soda (view at Amazon) is our top pick because it contains little mineral flavor and doesn't alter the drink's flavor.
+Even though it's super fizzy, the extra soft bubbles go easy on the tongue.
 For something that's more readily available at the corner store but works just as well on its own or in a cocktail, Schweppes Club Soda (view at Amazon) is a tried-and-true favorite that gets the job done.